GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/integration-layer.md

 ### `flags`

 - type : `Object`
 - description : Many experimental features can be enabled/disabled in the story editor.
 Below is a list of all feature flags.
+These features are unstable and susceptible to frequent changes.
     - `enableSVG`
         - type: `boolean`
         - description: Enables SVG support in link icons.